Page last updated - 6 March, 2019

 b) Procedures for circuit events involving children or vulnerable adults

 It is essential that circuit events that involve children or vulnerable adults do not slip through the net because they are not owned by one church.
+Circuit events to be notified to the Regional Safeguarding Officer prior to these being agreed to ensure that all permissions, risk assessments and good practice guidelines are in place.

 c) Responsibility for those planning and leading the event